 'She is too subtle for thee, and her smoothness, / Her very silence and her patience / Speak to the people, and they pity her.'
 (Duke Frederick, 1:3)

-Rosalind is known to be clever, personable and patient and people are sympathetic towards her because of her father.
+Rosalind is known to be clever, personable and patient.

 'the people praise her for her virtues / And pity her for her good father’s sake' (Le Beau, 1:3)